 To be clear, there’s no question that equity has a critical role to play in helping founders and CEOs meet their business goals.
-But it’s important to recognize that equity isn’t the only source of capital to fund a fast-growing company.
-Using venture debt to complement your equity funding can be a smart move in a variety of situations, including when you want to:
+But it’s important to recognize that equity isn’t the only source of capital for fast-growing companies.
+Using venture debt to complement your equity funding can be a smart move in a variety of situations.
+That includes when you want to:

 While companies always need to be well capitalized, as a founder or CEO, you have to find the right combination of capital sources.
 Your goal should be to optimize your company’s cost of capital while maintaining control over your business for longer.
 The key to doing so is by blending equity capital with debt capital.

-As we’ll see, incorporating venture debt into your overall capital mix is a simple, efficient, and cost-effective way of growing a business without the downsides that come with relying exclusively on equity.
+As we’ll see, incorporating venture debt into your overall capital mix is a simple, efficient, and cost-effective way of growing a business.
+And it allows you to do so without the downsides that come with relying exclusively on equity.

 What is venture debt?

 Venture debt is a form of non-dilutive financing that complements equity.
-More specifically, it typically takes the form of a term loan or line of credit that companies can use to proactively fuel growth by, for example:
+More specifically, it typically takes the form of a term loan or line of credit that companies can use to proactively fuel growth.
+They can do this, for example, by:

 - Investing in sales and marketing